priyanshpsalian/Travel-Helper/README.md

 <!-- (https://example.com) -->
 <!-- <img src="src/images/Capture.PNG" alt="Logo" width="" height=""> -->

-“Readme.me” is a website for travel bloggers and travelers, who have the same passion of traveling and enjoying to share their journeys and memorable experiences.
+Travel Helper is a website for travel bloggers and travelers, who have the same passion of traveling and enjoying to share their journeys and memorable experiences.
 Here you can pin point all about your travel experiences, interesting attractions, accommodation reviews, food reviews and more of untold stories.

 <h2>Features</h2>